It's a Party (song)

 "It's a Party" is a song by American rapper Busta Rhymes featuring American R&B duo Zhané.
-It was released as the second single from his debut studio album The Coming.
-The song was written by Rhymes and Zhané-member Rene Neufville, and produced by Easy Mo Bee.
+It was released as the second single from Rhymes' debut studio album The Coming on June 4, 1996, by Flipmode Entertainment and Elektra Records.
+The song was written by Rhymes and Zhané member Rene Neufville, and produced by Easy Mo Bee.
 Peaking at number 52 on the US Billboard Hot 100, it was a moderate success.
 The song was released as a double A-side single with several remixes and the album cut "Ill Vibe" featuring fellow rapper Q-Tip, which also appears on The Coming, as its B-side.

 Background

 After former group Leaders of the New School broke up, Rhymes had problems with recording a full album on his own.
 Rhymes called up A Tribe Called Quest-member and mentor Q-Tip asking for help.
+After seven months of frustration, he finally came up with the idea that would become the skit after "It's a Party".

-"It's a Party" marks the second collaboration between Busta Rhymes and Easy Mo Bee after previously collaborating on the remix to Craig Mack's "Flava in Ya Ear" and the 1995 single "The Points".
+"It's a Party" marks the second collaboration between Busta Rhymes and producer Easy Mo Bee after he previously produced the remix to Craig Mack's "Flava in Ya Ear" and 1995 single "The Points".
+The song precessed Rhymes' collaborations with Janet Jackson on "What's It Gonna Be?!" and Mariah Carey on "I Know What You Want".

 Composition

-"It's a Party" is a hip hop and R&B song, written by Rhymes and Zhané-member Rene Neufville, and produced by Easy Mo Bee.
-The song is composed in 4/4 time and the key of F minor, with a tempo of 178 beats per minute.
+"It's a Party" was composed in 4/4 time and the key of F minor, with a tempo of 178 beats per minute.
 It has a duration time of five minutes and fifty-three seconds.